 Filament Dry Box

-TL;DR: A dual-spool dry box was designed around a readily available AU container (K-Mart 9 L).
-Key goals were low cost, no weird parts, fast spool changes, and real moisture control.
-Iterations (V1 to V3.1) improved printability, capacity, and hygrometer mounting.
+TL;DR: A dual-spool dry box was designed around a locally available K-Mart 9 L container.
+Key goals were low cost, common hardware, fast spool changes, and effective moisture control.
+Iterations from V1 to V3.1 improved printability, capacity, and hygrometer mounting.

 Problem

-Most dry box designs use containers that are hard to source in Australia or too pricey to import.
-Many also use a through-spool rod, which slows swaps and handling.
-I wanted a design that anyone in Australia could build with off-the-shelf parts, that stays dry, loads quickly, and doesn’t fight you during spool changes.
+Many dry box designs use containers that are hard to source in Australia or uneconomical to import.
+Many also use a through-spool rod, which slows spool changes and handling.
+The requirement was an off-the-shelf local container, standard hardware, sealed filament feed, and fast spool access.

 Solution overview